TingtingSsl2/scRNA-seq/03_Convert bcl to fastq.md

 ***
 **Questions before I start:**

-- How is Undetermined fastq files determined?
+- How are Undetermined fastq files determined?
 ***